lxmwaniky/musicstudyHQ/README.md

 3. **Share Your Progress:** Proud of a recent musical achievement?
 Share your performances, compositions, or progress with our community.
 We celebrate each other's successes!

-4. **Collaborate and Connect:** Connect with like-minded musicians, form study groups, or find potential collaborators for music projects.
+4. **Collaborate and Connect:** Connect with like-minded students, form study groups, or find potential collaborators for music projects.

 ## Get Involved!